tldr-pages/tldr/pages/common/qcp.md

 `qcp {{*.jpg}}`

-- Copy files, but swap the positions of the source and the target in the editor:
+- Copy files, but swap the positions of the source and the target filenames in the editor:

 `qcp --option swap {{*.jpg}}`